-For many, dressing up their little pumpkin as a pumpkin (or chicken, unicorn, or fire truck) is a new-parent rite of passage.
-But for parents with premature babies in the NICU, the first Halloween — as well as many other firsts — is put on hold.
+Perhaps you’ve approached the task of baby-Halloween-costume shopping/crafting as a new-parent rite of passage.
+After all, dressing up your little pumpkin as a pumpkin (or chicken, unicorn, or fire truck) for their very first Halloween is a treat in and of itself.
+But for parents with premature babies in the NICU, that first Halloween — as well as many other firsts — is put on hold.
 That’s why one nurse, Tara Fankhauser, stepped in at Children’s Healthcare of Atlanta.
-For the fourth year in a row, she’s crocheted one-of-a-kind Halloween costumes for the babies currently in the NICU.
+For years, Fankhauser crocheted one-of-a-kind Halloween costumes for the babies in the NICU where she worked.

-Fankhauser, a mom of three, has apparently been crocheting for friends and family for years and started this particular tradition four years ago.
-Her sweet creations first went viral two years ago.
-This year, a few costumes were also inspired by the babies themselves.
-In the Facebook post, we learn that the Rocky Balboa-inspired costume was for baby Kobe who was nicknamed “Champ” by his dad.
+Fankhauser, a mom of three, has apparently been crocheting for friends and family for years and started this particular tradition in 2015.
+Her sweet creations first went viral in 2017.
+Then, in 2019, a few costumes were also inspired by the babies themselves.
+In the Facebook post, we learn that the Rocky Balboa-inspired costume was for baby Kobe, who was nicknamed “Champ” by his dad.
 Another baby dressed as Dumbo is dubbed “a peanut of a fighter.”
-Each family will also take home the costumes as a keepsake for their baby’s first Halloween.
+Each family got to take home the costumes as keepsakes for their baby’s first Halloween.